eser/immunity/packages/01_immunity/README.md

 ### pickFromArray(source, items)

-returns matching and not matching items from an array.
+returns matching and not matching items from an array or a generator.

 ```js
 import pickFromArray from 'immunity/lib/pickFromArray';